 It also reuses an Easter egg template that I’ve had on my site for a few years now and used for all sorts of other Easter-themed crafts and activities… so if you download the free template, you’ll be able to use it for lots of other projects, too!

-Bubble wrap painting is so fun to do, and these DIY bubble wrap prints turned out really pretty and colourful.
+Bubble wrap painting is so fun to do, and these DIY bubble wrap prints turned out really pretty and colorful.
 If you’ve been on the lookout for cute new Easter craft ideas, you’ll definitely want to give this one a try!

 Required Materials